Gositi/discord-fs/README.md

 # discord-fs
 An attempt at using Discord as a filesystem, using FUSE.

+The current goal is to make files stored on Discord available through FUSE at all.

 ## TODO
 - Make FUSE work
 - Make the Discord connection work